 on the hero or one of his True Companions

 .
 A Politically Incorrect Villain

-can kick the dog by showing gratuitous racism, sexism, homophobia, etc... or some combination of such non-PC traits.
-If the event happened off screen in the past, just have your villain fondly recall the incident
+can kick the dog by showing gratuitous racism, sexism, homophobia, or some combination of such non-PC traits.
+If the event happened off screen in the past, just have Bob fondly recall the incident

-and make it clear they enjoyed it and bingo, mission accomplished.
+and make it clear that he has no remorse whatsoever.
+Bingo, mission accomplished.

-used, however, a dog is usually the pet of choice, partly out of connotations of blind loyalty, partly from tradition.
+directed toward an animal, however, a dog is usually the victim of choice, partly out of connotations of blind loyalty, partly from tradition.
 Arguably, however, substituting a cat can be even more

 shocking.
 After all, even bad guys like cats

 .
-So, the argument goes, if someone goes out of his way to harm one, they must really
+So, the argument goes, if Bob goes out of his way to harm one, he must really

 be a bastard.